-Our laboratory at the University of Minnesota Medical School focuses on the immune mechanisms controlling metabolically triggered inflammation.
-As obesity is closely associated with chronic inflammation, our goal is to discover the mechanisms by which the immune system regulates networks of inflammatory signalling pathways that ultimately trigger disease.
+Our mission: Our laboratory in the IBP Department and Center for Immunology focuses on the immune mechanisms controlling cardio-metabolic disease.
+As obesity is closely associated with chronic inflammation, our goal is to discover the mechanisms by which the immune system regulates networks of inflammatory signaling pathways that ultimately trigger disease.

-Our research is relevant to the public health because obesity results in increased risk of coronary artery disease, type 2 diabetes, stroke, and certain types of cancer.
+Our impact: Our research is relevant to public health because obesity results in an increased risk of fatty liver disease, heart failure, coronary artery disease, type 2 diabetes, stroke, and certain types of cancer.
 Obesity and its complications are among the major health challenges of our time.
-Our projects provide a better understanding of how the immune system regulate metabolic disease and provide potential diagnostic and therapeutic targets for its prevention and treatment.
+Our projects provide a deeper understanding of how the immune system regulates metabolic disease and provide diagnostic and therapeutic targets for its prevention and treatment.

 Our values: Our main priority is to conduct innovative research with high rigor and reproducibility.
 We believe it is key to work with humility, authenticity, and have fun while doing science.
 We are a truly collaborative group as demonstrated in our articles and grants.
 We strive to provide an inclusive, diverse, and supportive lab environment with high standards for excellence.